willemave/willemsavenue/blog/_posts/2017-10-10-tedx-sf-notes-and-thoughts.md

 Smart to start with medicine delivery, clear need, urgent and tool to break through regulation.
 Cardiac arrest, deliver defibrillators.

 **Sebastian De Halleux**
 Ocean data is scarce, but what are we trying to measure, could it predict hurricanes?
+Neat approach to solar sensors.

 ## Currencies
-**Rebecca AltmaN**
+**Rebecca Altman**
 Plastics usage lifespan, refrigerators to lids for coffee cups.
 Polystyrene being eaten by plankton and eventually ending up inside us.
 8.3B metric tons of plastic.
 In 4 generations plastics have changed significantly - why are we so locked into disposable plastics?

 **Matthew Roszak**